Anna Nagro will begin her sixth season as the Mount St. Mary’s softball head coach in 2016.

 2015 ^ 11-33 4-12 ^ At Mount St. Mary’s

 |Alma Mater:||Mount St. Mary's|

-Erin Leddy, a 2013 graduate of Mount St. Mary’s, is entering her second season as an assistant softball coach at her alma mater in 2015.
+Erin Leddy, a 2013 graduate of Mount St. Mary’s, will begin her third season as an assistant softball coach at her alma mater in 2016.

 In her first season on Head Coach Anna Nagro’s staff in 2014, Leddy helped lead the Mount to 19 wins, which were the most for the program since 2010.